lorensen/VTKExamples/src/Cxx.md

 [MatrixMathFilter](/Cxx/Meshes/MatrixMathFilter) | vtkMatrixMathFilter | Compute various quantities on cell and points in a mesh.
 [MeshQuality](/Cxx/PolyData/MeshQuality) | vtkMeshQuality |
 [OBBDicer](/Cxx/Meshes/OBBDicer) | vtkOBBDicer | Breakup a mesh into pieces.
-[PointInterpolator](/Cxx/Meshes/PointInterpolator) | vtkPointInterpolator | plot the scalar field on points on a PolyData surface.
+[PointInterpolator](/Cxx/Meshes/PointInterpolator) | vtkPointInterpolator | Plot the scalar field on points on a PolyData surface.
 [PolygonalSurfaceContourLineInterpolator](/Cxx/PolyData/PolygonalSurfaceContourLineInterpolator) | vtkPolygonalSurfaceContourLineInterpolator | Interactively find the shortest path between two points on a mesh.
 [QuadricClustering](/Cxx/Meshes/QuadricClustering) | vtkQuadricClustering | Reduce the number of triangles in a mesh.
 [QuadricDecimation](/Cxx/Meshes/QuadricDecimation) | vtkQuadricDecimation | Reduce the number of triangles in a mesh.